How has Covid-19 affected Americans’ sleep and what can dentists do to help?

 Sadly, new studies suggest that rather than improving Americans’ sleep habits, quarantine has made them worse.
 A study by Sleep Standards found that 98% of Americans have developed new sleep problems since the beginning of the lockdowns on March 13, 2020.

 Meanwhile, Neurology Today recently reported on the phenomenon known as “Covidsomnia.”
 The lack of a schedule, reduced sunlight, and more screens at bedtime that have come with the lockdowns have led to more Americans being diagnosed with chronic insomnia.
 There has been an increase in prescriptions for sleep aids, and people working from home have been hit especially hard.

-The neurologists interviewed highlighted good sleep hygiene as the most important thing that Americans can do to protect their sleep health while working or schooling from home during Covid-19.
+The neurologists interviewed in the report highlighted good sleep hygiene as the most important thing Americans can do to protect their sleep health while working or schooling from home during Covid-19.

 So what can your dental office do to help your patients improve their sleep?

-Be proactive about addressing your patients' sleep needs.
-Many adults go years without a visit to their GP but see you twice a year.
-As the nation reopens, you're in a unique position to protect the health of your patients.
+Be proactive about addressing your patients’ sleep needs.
+Many adults go years without a visit to their GP but see their dentist twice a year.
+As the nation reopens, dentists are in a unique position to protect the health of their patients.

 If you haven’t added sleep apnea screenings and treatments to your dental practice, Dr. Dassani offers a Sleep Mastery Bootcamp that will give you the tools you need to help your patients improve their sleep and overall health.